ekn394/KPL-Intro-to-Git-and-GitHub/Student_FAQs_Lesson3.md

 ![image](https://user-images.githubusercontent.com/12129459/133833594-d7524595-a559-4b88-8d7b-1472c019770f.png)

 You can now do all of your git commands here if you want.
-The only difference I have noticed so far is that the Git Bash simulator within Visual Studio gives you the ability to use CTRL-C to copy and CTRL-V to paste (both of those keyboard shortcuts where not available on the more formal "Git Bash" software we had been using).
+The only difference I have noticed so far is that the Git Bash simulator within Visual Studio gives you the ability to use CTRL-C to copy and CTRL-V to paste (neither of those keyboard shortcuts were available on the more formal "Git Bash" software we had been using up to this point).

 <hr>